RxSwiftCommunity/RxGRDB/README.md

 }
 ```

+The observable from the closure is subscribed right after the database updates have been succesfully executed inside a database transaction.

-When you use a [database pool], and your app executes some database updates followed by some fetches, `flatMapWrite` and [`concurrentRead`](#databasepoolrxconcurrentreadschedulervalue) play well together because they optimize your database scheduling, as in the example below:
+When you use a [database pool], and your app executes some database updates followed by some fetches, you can wrap [`concurrentRead`](#databasewriterrxconcurrentreadschedulervalue) inside `flatMapWrite` in order to profit from optimized database scheduling.
+For example:

 ```swift
 // Single<Int>